davidiamyou/ansible-dev-env-role/README.md

 Requirements
 ------------

 This role is solely designed for `Ubuntu xenial` Vagrant images.
-User also must create a yaml config file under `/home/vagrant/from-host/config` folder.
-The entries of that config file can be seen in the **Role Variables** section.
+User may choose to define `ops.secretDir` variable, in which YAML files containing secret variables like user name and password will be placed.
+All other variables may be provided to the role via the `vars` key.
+For details, see the **Role Variables** section.

 Configuration Options
 --------------

-Users can provide a list of variable overrides from yaml files placed in `/home/vagrant/from-host/config` folder.
-This folder can either be manually created or be loaded from the host machine running Vagrant.

 ### Install Toggles